tukaelu/check-meta/README.md

   -k, --key=       The value matching the specified key is used for comparison -e, --expected=  Compares with the specified expected value
-      --regex      Compare with regular expression if specified (Enable only for string type value)
+      --regex      Compare with regular expression if specified (Enable only for string type value) --gt         Compare as 'actual > expected' (Enable only for number type value) --lt         Compare as 'actual < expected' (Enable only for number type value) --ge         Compare as 'actual >= expected' (Enable only for number type value) --le         Compare as 'actual <= expected' (Enable only for number type value)

 Help Options:
   -h, --help       Show this help message